Advertisement

 What is it?

-The world’s best-selling pick-up truck… if you leave out America.
-Which is like saying Burger King does the most popular cow sandwich on Earth… if you forget about McDonalds.
 But even excepting the USA’s insatiable thirst for open-bed freedom on wheels, the Toyota Hilux is a sales phenomenon.
-Since 1968, Toyota’s shifted more than 18 million of these humble workhorses to everyone from farmers to freedom fighters.
-And now it's a Dakar Rally winner, too.
+Since 1968, Toyota’s shifted more than 27 million of these humble workhorses to everyone from farmers to freedom fighters.
+And it's a four-time Dakar Rally winner too, prevailing in 2019, 2022, 2023 and 2025.

 Advertisement - Page continues below

-And what about the mechanicals?
+Right… and what about the mechanicals?

 Toyota used to place a multi-tonne load in the Hilux’s bed, then tune the suspension.
 That meant a bouncy, unsettled ride when the truck was unladen.
 Because most lifestyle pick-up truck drivers never place more than a bottle of screenwash and a pair of trainers in the cargo bay, the latest Hilux has been tuned to ride best without so much as a bag of sand slung in the bed.